Supporting the future of accounting in Wisconsin

 New CPA Banquet

-The Foundation sponsors the New CPA Banquet each year to honor newly licensed CPAs and celebrate their hard work, dedication and achieving the CPA designation.
+The Educational Foundation sponsors the New CPA Banquet each year that honors newly licensed CPAs and celebrates their hard work, dedication and achieving the CPA designation.

 Reading Makes Cents